 Household aerosol propellants in items such as spray paints, hair or deodorant sprays, fabric protector sprays, aerosol computer cleaning products, and vegetable oil sprays

-Gases—found in household or commercial products and used as medical anesthetics
+Gases—found in the household or commercial products and used as medical anesthetics

 Household or commercial products, including butane lighters and propane tanks, whipped cream aerosols or dispensers (whippets), and refrigerant gases